Hair Loss Information

 In many cases, the diagnosis of female pattern hair loss is similar to diagnosis in men.
 The patient will have thinning hair, often on the front and/or top of the scalp, as well as a family history of baldness and miniaturized hairs observed by the physician with a densitometer.
 However, as mentioned above, hair loss in women can also be caused — or complicated — by underlying conditions, including medical conditions and therapeutic or recreational drug use.
-Localized hair loss in women, rather than diffuse thinning, can also occur because of medical conditions — as with varieties of Scarring Alopecia — or due to excessive hair styling — as is the case with Traction Alopecia.
+Localized hair loss in women, rather than diffuse thinning, can also occur because of medical conditions — as with varieties of scarring alopecia — or due to excessive hair styling — as is the case with traction alopecia.
 Because of the possibility of non-genetic factors resulting in hair loss, women often undergo additional diagnostic testing in order to confirm the diagnosis.

 This section focuses on the causes, classification, and diagnosis of hair loss in women, rather than treatments.
 However, we recommend that female prospective patients read this information before visiting our office for a consultation.

-Hair Loss FAQ, Myths & More
+Hair Loss Facts, Myths & More

-Further explore the topic of hair and hair loss in the Hair Loss FAQ, Myths & More section.
+Further explore the topic of hair and hair loss in the Hair Loss Facts, Myths & More section.
 Read about the functions of hair and how it evolved in both animals and humans.
 The anatomy of hair and hair follicles, and their complex relationship with the skin, is covered in detail.
 In the page on hair growth you will learn about the three phases of hair growth; the anagen, catagen, and telogen phases.
 We have all heard the myths about balding, so Dr. Bernstein debunks the ten most frequently spread hair loss myths.
 Dr. Bernstein also answers several frequently asked questions on hair loss, provides a hair loss glossary, discusses the psychology of balding, shows off the fun side of hair, and more.